Must Try Traditional Portuguese Food

 The recipes and ways that salted cod is used will vary greatly from one part of the country to another, and has often said there were over 300 Portuguese recipes for Bacalhau!

 You are likely to find this served in the stew, or with potatoes and rice.

 While sardines have become very popular among the keto diet community, they are less common in many other parts of the United States.

 However, in Portugal Sardinhas have long been a major part of the food scene whether on the coast or even further inland.

-You can also find canned sardines throughout the country, in distinctive colorful can designs that make a great ‘food from Portugal’ souvenir to take home.
+You can also find canned sardines throughout the country, in distinctive colorful can designs that make a great ‘food from Portugal’ souvenir to take home or a gift.

 Famous Portuguese foods